uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ## Module 7 (IAM)
 ■ Account Root User
   - Root User Privileges
+  - Best Practice
+    - Enable multi-factor authentication (MFA) on the root user
+    - Create an IAM user with administrator privileges for daily administrative tasks, instead of using the root user

 ■ **IAM**
 - Always provied at no charge